MicrosoftDocs/power-automate-docs/articles/desktop-flows/ui-elements.md

 During recording, the recorder will automatically distinguish the browser application area from the webpages and generate the appropriate UI elements and actions.

 :::image type="content" source="media/ui-elements/browser-window.png" alt-text="Screenshot of a Microsoft Edge window with highlighted the browser application and webpage areas.":::

+Note that interactions with drag and drop web UI elements may not function as expected due to the inherent limitations of them.
+As a workaround, you can capture desktop UI elements in a web page by launching the UI element picker through an action of the UI automation group through clicking on the 'Add UI element' button of the 'UI element' parameter.
+The captured UI element will be of desktop type and could be used in the 'Drag and drop UI element in window' action.
+Keep in mind that desktop UI elements can be used only in actions of the UI automation action group of Power Automate for desktop.
+It is important to note that desktop UI elements in web pages are not as reliable as their web counterparts and are subject to browser application details such as the browser's version.

 ## UI elements properties